Precious (Chanté Moore album): Critical reception

 Rolling Stone's Michael Eric Dyson wrote that on Precious, "ranging from the exhilarating stride she measures on the title track to the infectious groove of "Who Do I Turn To," Moore explores the sweet entanglements of contemporary love with a supple soprano that floats over and into songs [...]
 Moore's superb singing and writing will unquestionably win her a satisfied audience."
+Billboard described the album as "a collection of soul-satisfying, jazz-inflected tunes" and further noted that the "singer's light but supple soprano floats like a breeze but delivers maximum emotional intensity."
+In a review of her June 1992 concert at the Henry Fonda Theatre, Los Angeles Times critic Dennis Hunt commented on the album: "Nearly all her material, mostly from her 1992 debut album, Precious, is beneath her talents and her band, handcuffed by woefully pop-ish arrangements, did nothing more than weigh the material down with pedestrian pop trimmings.
+In person she showed she can sing with much more fire than on the album."
+AllMusic rated the album three out of five stars.